Which of the following is not a functional group commonly found i... | Channels for Pearson+

 1

-Understand what a functional group is: In organic chemistry, a functional group is a specific group of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.
+Step 1: Begin by understanding what a functional group is.
+A functional group is a specific group of atoms within a molecule that is responsible for a characteristic chemical reaction of that molecule.

-Recognize that 'Protein group' is not a functional group: Proteins are large biomolecules consisting of one or more long chains of amino acid residues, and they are not considered a functional group.

-Compare the options: Carboxyl, amino, and hydroxyl groups are functional groups, while 'protein group' does not fit the definition of a functional group.
+Step 4: Compare nitrogen gas with the other options.
+While hydroxyl, carboxyl, and amino groups are reactive and participate in chemical reactions, nitrogen gas does not have the same reactivity or function in organic chemistry.

-Conclude that the 'Protein group' is the correct answer as it is not a functional group commonly found in organic molecules.
+Step 5: Conclude that nitrogen gas is not a functional group commonly found in organic molecules, unlike the other options provided.

 Watch next